Office 288, Rubenstein Hall

 Hello!

 I am an assistant professor of Public Policy and Political Science at Duke University.
-I study how citizen-state relationships affect state-building, development, and political trust.
-Most of my work focuses on post-conflict contexts in Africa.
+I study how citizens and non-state organizations influence the state-building process in contentious and polarized contexts.
+Most of my work focuses on post-conflict states.